 Mr. Kantor's principal transactional focus during his years of practice at Milbank Tweed was in the area of domestic and international investments and financings.
-His practice combines Wall Street expertise with Washington experience.
-He has represented sponsors and financial institutions (including export credit agencies and multilaterals) in complex project financings and other infrastructure projects, structured and off-balance-sheet financings and workouts and restructurings, and he has considerable experience with the energy, power, telecommunications, aircarrier and financial services industries.
-In addition, Mr. Kantor has represented acquirors, sellers and financing parties in numerous M&A transactions.
+His practice combined Wall Street expertise with Washington experience.
+He has represented sponsors and financial institutions (including export credit agencies and multilaterals) in complex project financings and other infrastructure projects, structured and off-balance-sheet financings and workouts and restructurings.
+He has considerable experience with the energy, power, telecommunications, aircarrier and financial services industries.
+In addition, Mr. Kantor represented acquirors, sellers and financing parties in numerous M&A transactions.

-Recent arbitration and mediation engagements include disputes in the energy (upstream, mid-stream, and downstream oil & gas, coal and power), M&A, telecommunications, health care and pharma, semiconductors, political risk insurance, generic top-level domains, securities, real property, water rights, finance and financial instruments, derivatives, banking, hotel management, aircraft, information technology, satellites and launch vehicles, product development and manufacturing fields, involving such varied issues as joint venture duties, breach of contract, fiduciary obligations, expropriations, Eurobond obligations and lender liability claims, contractual and statutory limitations on liability, interim and permanent injunctive relief, damages and complex valuations, interim relief, compliance with securities laws, misrepresentations and bad faith, consolidation and bifurcation of proceedings, scope of document disclosure, privileges and arbitrability.
+Recent arbitration and mediation engagements include disputes in the energy (upstream, mid-stream, and downstream oil & gas, coal and power), M&A, telecommunications, health care and pharma, semiconductors, political risk insurance, generic top-level domains, securities, real property, water rights, finance and financial instruments, derivatives, banking, hotel management, aircraft, information technology, satellites and launch vehicles, product development and manufacturing fields, involving such varied issues as international investment law, joint venture duties, breach of contract, licensing, fiduciary obligations, expropriations, Eurobond obligations and lender liability claims, contractual and statutory limitations on liability, emergency and permanent injunctive relief, damages and complex valuations, patent and trade secret disputes, compliance with securities laws, competition law, misrepresentations and bad faith, consolidation and dispositive motions, bifurcation of proceedings, scope of document disclosure, privileges and arbitrability.

 Mr. Kantor has taught as a faculty member of the International Law Institute and has chaired or spoken at numerous professional conferences.

 Interested parties should not rely on this website or Mr. Kantor’s CV as a complete or updated source of disclosure information about Mark Kantor.
-Mr. Kantor does not maintain a current or complete list of engagements, publications, memberships or associations on this website.
-Mr. Kantor is a member of or teaches at a number of organizations.
+Mr. Kantor does not maintain a current or complete list of engagements, publications, memberships or associations, whether on his website or otherwise.
+He is a member of or teaches at a number of organizations.
 As noted above, he is Editor-in-Chief of TDM, from which he receives a small fixed honorarium, and is a member of boards of editors of other periodicals.
 Advertising, sponsorship or other support by such a periodical or its affiliates for conferences and similar events is a matter within the authority of the publishers of those periodicals, not the editors.
 Mr. Kantor also attends numerous conferences and events related to inter alia arbitration and litigation, international business transactions, international law and commercial, investment, project finance and finance law.
 He participates on several social networks, including Facebook and LinkedIn.
 He also publishes and speaks regularly on issues of international arbitration and international law and business, including damages and valuation issues in disputes.
 It is likely that he has had contacts, therefore, with numerous individuals and organizations that are engaged to serve as expert witnesses or consultants on damages issues in disputes for which he is proposed to serve as an arbitrator.
-Mr. Kantor does not maintain records of fellow members, speakers, advertisers, sponsors, organizers, faculty, students, authors, participants, “friends,” “connections,” committee members, employees or attendees of such organizations or events, as that is not by itself, “from the point of view of a reasonable third person having knowledge of the relevant facts and circumstances,” a matter that “would give rise to justifiable doubts as to the arbitrator’s impartiality or independence.”
+Mr. Kantor does not maintain records of fellow members, speakers, advertisers, sponsors, organizers, faculty, students, authors, participants, “friends,” “connections,” committee members, employees or attendees of such organizations, periodicals or events, as that is not by itself, “from the point of view of a reasonable third person having knowledge of the relevant facts and circumstances,” a matter that “would give rise to justifiable doubts as to the arbitrator’s impartiality or independence.”
 General Standard 2, International Bar Association Guidelines for Conflicts of Interest in International Arbitration (2004); Canon II, Code of Ethics for Arbitrators in Commercial Disputes, American Bar Association (2004).
-Mr. Kantor requests any party in an arbitration for which he is proposed as an arbitrator to promptly disclose any facts or circumstances leading that party to question his impartiality or independence as soon as that information is reasonably available to the party and, for that purpose, to undertake a reasonable search of publicly available information promptly after learning of Mr. Kantor’s prospective appointment as arbitrator.
+Mr. Kantor requests any party in an arbitration for which he is proposed as an arbitrator to promptly disclose any facts or circumstances leading that party to question his impartiality or independence as soon as that information is reasonably available to the party and, for that purpose, to undertake a reasonable search of information and make reasonable inquiries promptly after learning of Mr. Kantor’s prospective appointment as arbitrator.
 In light of current jurisprudence in the United States and elsewhere, including Applied Industrial Materials Corporation v.
 Ovalar Makine Ticaret Ve Sanayi, A.S., 492 F.3d 132 (2d Cir.
 2007), Mr. Kantor makes a statement substantially similar to this paragraph in disclosure statements for all arbitrations in which he is nominated to serve as an arbitrator.